voxel51/fiftyone/docs/source/user_guide/dataset_zoo/api.rst

   .. group-tab:: Python

-    The Dataset Zoo is accessible via the :mod:`fiftyone.zoo.datasets` package, whose public methods are imported into the ``fiftyone.zoo`` namespace, for convenience.
+    The Dataset Zoo is accessible via the :mod:`fiftyone.zoo` package.

   .. group-tab:: CLI